Glossary

 E

 Event A single data point in TimeTiles representing something that happened at a specific time and place.
-Events are the basic building blocks of chronicles.
+Events are the basic building blocks of datasets.

 F